matloff/R-vs.-Python-for-Data-Science/README.md

 effort by a commercial entity that has come to dominate the R world, RStudio.
 I know and admire the people at RStudio, but a commercial entity should not have such undue influence on an open-source project.
+In addition, it is causing tension among some leaders in the R world, which is very troubling to me.

 It might be more acceptable if the Tidyverse were superior to ordinary R, but in my opinion it is not.
 It makes things more difficult for